slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Females buy male products.
 Males don't buy products targetted to females.
 - Instead of details use interesting testimonials that allow people to relate.

-> *'Marketers don’t convince.
+> *"Marketers don’t convince.
 Engineers convince.
 Marketers persuade.
 Persuasion appeals to the emotions and to fear and to the imagination.
-Convincing requires a spreadsheet or some other rational device.' -- Seth Godin*
+Convincing requires a spreadsheet or some other rational device."
+-- Seth Godin*

 ### On negotiation